 Welcome

-The Statistical Inference for Network Models symposium is a satellite of the NetSci 2024 conference.
-SINM2024 will be held onsite on June 17th, 2024 as a fully-day event in Québec, Canada.
+The Statistical Inference for Network Models symposium is a satellite of the NetSci 2025 conference.
+SINM2025 will be held onsite on June 2nd or 3rd (TBD), 2025 as a fully-day event in Maastricht, Netherlands.
 SINM will feature a mix of invited and contributed talks.
-All attendees of this symposium must be registered for the NetSci 2024 conference to attend.Call for Abstracts
+All attendees of this symposium must be registered for the NetSci 2025 conference to attend.Call for Abstracts

-The deadline for abstract submission is April 17, 2024, and acceptance notifications will be sent by April 30th.
+The deadline for abstract submission is February 24, 2025, and acceptance notifications will be sent soon afterwards.
 There will be no published proceedings for this satellite.
 Submit your abstract by email at submissions@sinm.network, and see the requirements below.
 Any abstract submitted between now and the next call for abstracts will be given full consideration.
 We invite abstracts of new and/or previously published work for contributed talks to take place at the symposium.
 We hope for a broad range of topics to be covered, across theory, methodology, and application to empirical network data.
 Potential topics include:- Generative models for network structure

 - Causal inference with networks